bakedkids/DS-Code/README.md

 ### 🚀 Project Introduction

-DS Code is a powerful AI code generation and editing tool.
-It's ingeniously encapsulated within a single `.html` file, combining real-time code editing, AI chat, streaming output preview, and intelligent code modification features.
+DS Code is a powerful AI code generation and editing tool, combining real-time code editing, AI chat, streaming output preview, and intelligent code modification features.
 It aims to provide you with a zero-configuration, high-efficiency programming experience.

 **Key Features**:
-*   **Zero-Configuration**: Download the `DS-Code.html` file and open it with any modern browser.
+*   **Zero-Configuration**: Download the `DS-Code.exe` file and open it with any modern browser.
 No installation or environment setup required.
 *   **AI-Powered**: Integrated with large language models like DeepSeek and Qwen to generate, modify, and explain code.
 *   **Smart Context Matching**: The AI can precisely understand your code context and perform accurate insert, replace, or delete operations.
 *   **Real-time Preview**: See the results of your code instantly as you type.